Adhalianna/wit/docs/seminar/presentation2.typ

 = Versioning in distributed context

 *Version vector*
-- initially all vector counter are zero
+- initially all vector counters are zero
 - each time a replica experiences an update, it increments its own counter in the vector by one
 - each time replicas synchronize, they set elements in their copy of the